ccheptea/beautiful-jekyll/_posts/2017-10-13-auto-value-curious-builder-trick.md

 ## CRTP Builders

 Let's analyze what we have and what we need.
-We have multple builders with a set common methods for which the only difference is the return type. ```SignInEvent.Builder.id()``` returns a ```SignInEvent.Builder``` instance, whereas ```OpenScreenEvent.Builder.id()``` returns a ```OpenScreenEvent.Builder``` instance, and so on.
+We have multple builders with a set of common methods for which the only difference is the return type. ```SignInEvent.Builder.id()``` returns a ```SignInEvent.Builder``` instance, whereas ```OpenScreenEvent.Builder.id()``` returns a ```OpenScreenEvent.Builder``` instance, and so on.
 So, what we need is to somehow create an interface that will hold all the common methods, but will return the correct Builder class.

-There is an easy solution, for our problem, that goes by the name of CRTP ([Curiously Recurrent Template Pattern](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern)).
-According to Wikipedia CRTP ***is an idiom \[...\] in which a class X derives from a class template instantiation using X itself as template argument***.
+There is an easy solution for our problem that goes by the name of CRTP ([Curiously Recurrent Template Pattern](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern)).
+According to Wikipedia, CRTP ***is an idiom \[...\] in which a class X derives from a class template instantiation using X itself as template argument***.
 Simply put, it says that we can have an interface like this:

 ```java
 interface BaseBuilder<T extends BaseBuilder<T>>{